sahib139/FlightandSearch/README.md

 ```
 - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`

-- After creating database by executing above command , now create all the tables by executing `npx sequelize db:migrate`
+- After creating database by executing above command , now create all the tables by executing `npx sequelize db:migrate:all`

 ```
 - DB Design